€150,000 challenge prize to reboot equality in Europe

 European societies are transforming rapidly due to technological change.
 Trends such as digitalisation and automation are changing the way we live and work faster than ever before, reshaping the labour market and wider economy in fundamental ways.

-Digital / ICT-based businesses, the creative industries, high tech manufacturing, and knowledge-intensive services are thriving, pushing forward and taking advantage of technological progress.
-On the other hand, low tech, labour-intensive manufacturing and routine jobs in service sectors are at risk of disruption.
+While digital/ICT-based businesses, the creative industries, high tech manufacturing, and knowledge-intensive services are thriving, pushing forward and taking advantage of technological progress, low tech, labour-intensive manufacturing and routine jobs in service sectors are at risk of disruption.

 This growing problem is what the 2017 edition of the European Social Innovation Competition- Equality Rebooted, aims to tackle.